Patricia Noland

 Patricia A. Noland (born December 30, 1945) is an American politician who served in the Arizona House of Representatives from the 13th district from 1989 to 1993 and in the Arizona Senate from the 13th district from 1993 to 1997.
 A Republican, she lived in Tucson and represented Pima County.

+In addition to her time in the Arizona House of Representatives (1989–1993) and Arizona Senate (1993–1997), Patricia Noland also served as the Pima County Superior Court clerk.
+Her involvement in Arizona politics spanned multiple roles and reflected her ongoing contributions to her community.
+She was known for her active participation in state legislation as a member of the Republican Party.